Articles from Online Databases

 Print materials can be added to your courses through course reserves.
 While this doesn't make them available online, you can post the course materials list in Canvas which links students directly to all the details for their course materials along with how to access them through the library.
 You just need to fill out the On-Site Reserves Online Submissions Form.

-For books available through our collections, you can request a digital copy of a chapter through Interlibrary Loan.
-You'll use the Article DELivery Service Form for books chapters in our print collection.
+For book chapters available through our collections, you can make a digital scan of the chapter you're assigning using the scanners in the area near the reference collection on the first floor of the library.
 From there, you can add the PDF chapter to your Electronic Course Reserves using the e-reserves online submission form.

+Keep in mind that the course reserve team does a copyright check for all course reserve items.
 You may be wondering why you can't just add it to your Canvas course as a PDF?
 Course reserves helps us understand how our collections are being used which can help us make collection decisions in the future.
-If we had to get the chapter from another university, then providing access through course reserves also complies with our licensing agreements.
+Providing access through course reserves also complies with our licensing agreements.

 See the UD Library's copyright guide, which includes the fair use checklist.
 If you do decide to include something in full within Canvas and you wish to make a fair use argument for that item, we recommend that you fill out a checklist for that item in order to capture your rationale for how your use falls under fair use.